When L-J Pilaz decided he wanted to be a scientist, he first thought about studying the behavior of animals.

 And collaborations — everybody’s very helpful.
 I’m trying to hire people right now, and I don’t have experience with this.
 So my colleagues just said, ‘OK, just send them our way, too.
 We’ll interview them for 15 minutes, and we can give you our 2 cents as well.’
 Great support.
 And we have also a lot of support for the little things, ordering things. … Here it’s taken care of by somebody else so we can really focus on the science.

 Q: What do you look forward to here?

 A: Getting the science done and benefit from the infrastructure and just grow as a lab and as a scientist.
 That’s what I’m looking forward to.
 Keep growing and keep discovering amazing things.
 One big part of my job is making those discoveries.
 It’s just awesome.
 When you are on the microscope and you see something that nobody’s ever seen, you get shivers down your spine.

 I guess I’m like a discovery junkie.
-I love this feeling.
-I love coming back to it, and that keeps me going so I want to keep discovering things and share it with the community.
+I love this feeling and I love coming back to it.
+That keeps me going so I want to keep discovering things and share it with the community.

 Q: Had you heard of Sioux Falls?
 What do you think of it?

 A: No, I had not heard of Sioux Falls before.
 So I rushed to my computer, looked in Wikipedia, looked at the pictures and everything.
 The first picture you get, of course, is the picture of the falls.
 Right?
 It’s beautiful, and my family and I, we spend as much time as possible in nature.
 We love camping, so that really spoke to me.